COVID-19 isolation, quarantine or lockdown and returning to school

 - If your child doesn’t want to talk at all, try a conversation starter like, ‘Tell me one good thing and one bad thing about your day’ or ‘I noticed that you seem very sad today.
 I wonder why that is?’

 - Help your child practise self-compassion if they’re feeling tired or finding it hard to adjust.
 For example, they could say, ‘I’m trying my hardest.
 It’s OK if I can’t remember how to do that maths problem’.

-When children are struggling with the return to school after lockdown
+If children are struggling with returning to school after COVID-19 isolation or lockdown

 Signs that children are struggling include changes in your child’s behaviour and emotions, like: